 Ignoring these profit potentials

 So consider this.
-4% increase in price, 4% increase in sales, 4% decrease in variable costs and 4% decrease in fixed costs.
+4% increase in price, a 4% increase in sales, a 4% decrease in variable costs and a 4% decrease in fixed costs.

 Most entrepreneurs are keen to bring in more sales and ignore the power of this profit potential.

 Next time you sit down with your accountant, ask him or her to run these numbers and show you the impact it will have on your profits.
 You will be surprised how much this profit mistake has been costing your business.